 June 1, 1928 - The Ray Kolp Home Run ...
 Hornsby makes his first appearance in Boston as the Braves manager‚ but the Reds spoil the homecoming‚ winning 7-6.
 The Reds tie it in the 9th with solo homers by the finishing battery-Val Picinich and Ray Kolp.
 The Reds' Hughie Critz then homers in the 10th for the win.
 This was one of Ray's two career homeruns.

-The pass at 4.25 by 2.75 inches is larger than a credit card, and it shows "Lambert Bros Jeweler N. Y." in small letters in the middle lower back.
+The pass at 4.25 by 2.75 inches is larger than a credit card, it weighs 2.9 ounces, and it shows "Lambert Bros Jeweler N. Y." in small letters in the middle lower back.
 Sincere thanks for the above picture goes to a 1960s Ray Kolp friend living near Cincinnati, Ohio.

 Even though his playing career ended 16 years after Ray Kolp's, Joe DiMaggio's lifetime pass looks the same: